 - lemon juice

-zucchini is the star of this cake
+zucchini is the star of this sheet cake

 Who doesn’t like to grate zucchini?
 Unlike those knuckle busting nuggets of Parm, zucchini slides across the grater with ease and before you know it, you’ve got a big pile of feathery green shreds.
 I like to use small zucchini when I bake because the extra peel equals more color and flavor.
 Large zucchini with their vast white interiors can be bland and watery.